-A black horse.
+A black comedy.

 An example of black is the color of the sky at night.

 A black, moonless night.